 the form of sugar that circulates in the blood and provides the major source of energy for body tissues.
 When its level is low, we feel hunger

-the point at which an individual's "weight thermostat" is supposedly set.
+the weight at which an individual's "thermostat" is supposedly set.
 When the body falls below this weight, an increase in hunger and a lowered metabolic rate may act to restore the lost weight

 the body's resting rate of energy expenditure